Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 therefor dimeter of both **left and right `subtree = 0`**

-since there if only one node present we can say that `diameter of single node (passing through root) is 1` passing through root| left subtree (null) | right subtree (null)
+since there is only one node present we can say that `diameter of single node (passing through root) is 1` passing through root| left subtree (null) | right subtree (null)
 ---| ---| ---
 1 (greatest) | 0 | 0